IPhone XR: Hardware

-The XR has an LCD display known as "Liquid Retina" instead of the OLED screen used on the X, XS, and XS Max.
+The XR has an LCD display known as "Liquid Retina", which Apple advertised as the "most advanced LCD in the industry", instead of the OLED screen used on the X, XS, and XS Max.
 The display on the XR has a resolution of 1792 × 828 pixels and a pixel density of 326 ppi, compared with 458 ppi on other X-branded iPhones.
 However, it has 120 Hz Touch Sample Rate which is the same as the XS and XS Max.
 Instead of 3D Touch, the XR comes with Haptic Touch where the user long-presses until they feel a vibration from the Taptic Engine.
 The screen-to-body ratio of the XR is 79.3%, much higher than the 67.5% of the iPhone 8 Plus but is still lower than most other phones in its price category.

 Unlike other phones in the X-series, the XR ships with a single camera on the rear on the phone, featuring exactly the same main camera sensor as on the XS and XS Max, utilizing a 1/2.55" sensor size and 1.4μm pixel size.
 Unlike the XS, it does not have optical zoom because of the single camera.
 DxOMark gave the camera on the iPhone XR a rating of 101, giving the title "Top-ranked single-lens phone".
 Despite the rear single-camera setup, a modified version of Portrait Mode is included.
 It works unaltered while using the TrueDepth front camera, but with the rear camera, it attempts to calculate the depth of field using a combination of the focus pixels on the image sensor and AI, resulting in more limitations including lower resolution depth data and subjects not being close enough due to the wide-angle lens being used instead of the missing telephoto lens.
 Just like the iPhone XS and XS Max, the iPhone XR also offers an adjustable depth of field through software, allowing the user to adjust the background bokeh effect after taking a photo.

 Software

-The XR initially shipped with iOS 12 installed out of the box and is compatible with iOS 13, which was released to the public on September 19, 2019.
-It received iOS 14 on September 16, 2020 and iOS 15 on September 20, 2021, and received iOS 16 on September 12, 2022.
+The iPhone XR shipped with iOS 12 installed out of the box and is compatible with iOS versions up to and including iOS 18.
+It is not compatible with iOS 26, which was released in September 2025.